 However, Shoyo’s dreams were destroyed in his first official match in middle school, where his team suffered a crushing defeat against the Junior championship favorite team, which includes the so-called “King of the Court”, Tobio Kageyama.

 Shoyo does not give up even after suffering a crushing defeat and enrolls at Karasuno High School with the goal of defeating Kageyama.
-The only problem is that Shoyo ends up in the same volleybal team as Kageyama, forcing them to work together.
+The only problem is that Shoyo ends up on the same volleybal team as Kageyama, forcing them to work together.
 The newly formed duo now faces a new challenge—to get to the TOP by combining and using their unique skills.

 5. Kono Oto Tomare!: Sounds of Life